scipopt/gcg/doc/resources/devs/detection/detectors/detectors.md

 # Detectors {#detectors}

+> **Important: The documentation here is fully based on the refactoring branch as of commit 6237731b.**  \n
+> Thus, links to source files might not work, since the documentation branch branches from the master.

-Here you find a list of all detectors available in GCG and a short description of their functionality.
+Here you find a list of all detectors available in GCG.
+Each of those fulfills at least one function out of
+* **propagating** (**assigning** variables/constraints to a block or the master)
+* **finishing** (**assigning all remaining** variables/constraints to a block or the master)
+* **postprocessing** (**reassigning all remaining** variables/constraints to a block or the master to get a better finished decomposition).

+For an overview of which detector does what of those three core functionalities, please check the @subpage det-function-overview.

+## Detectors
+Detectors based on constraint or variable classes:
+- @subpage det-consclass
+- @subpage det-varclass

+Detectors for staircase structures:
+- @subpage det-staircase_lsp
+- @subpage det-stairheur

+Detectors performing clustering:
-- @subpage det-colors
+- @subpage det-mst
-- @subpage det-compgreedily
+- @subpage det-dbscan

+Detectors finding **connections** between constraints via variables:
 - @subpage det-connected_base
-- @subpage det-connected
 - @subpage det-connected_nonewlinkingvars

-- @subpage det-consclass
-- @subpage det-consname
-- @subpage det-constype
-- @subpage det-cutpacking
+Currently uncategorized detectors:
 - @subpage det-densemasterconss
 - @subpage det-generalmastersetcover
 - @subpage det-generalmastersetpack